GED in Virgin Islands

 How Is the GED Exam Scored?

-The GED exam in Virgin Islands is scored on a scale ranging from 100 to 200.
+The GED in Virgin Islands is scored on a scale ranging from 100 to 200.
 The scoring criteria are as follows:

 • 100-144: Below passing score